Yannis-98/yannis-98.github.io/index.md

 ### Colorization Transformer by Google

 <div style="text-align: justify">The objective was to understand and implement the research paper [1].
 Image colorization is a challenging, inherently stochastic task that requires a semantic understanding of the scene as well as knowledge of the world.
-Core immediate applications of the technique include producing organic new colorizations of existing image and video content as well as giving life to originally grayscale media, such as old archival images</div>
+Core immediate applications of the technique include producing organic new colorizations of existing image and video content as well as giving life to originally grayscale media, such as old archival images and videos.</div>
 <br>
 <center><img src="images/google.png"/></center>
 <br>